Albrtito/ObsidianNotes/02-Atomic/1741617249 - File structures.md

 Then, in order to increase the density we need to reduce the real volume of the record, but keep the readability (somehow now whre something ends an the next thing beggins).
 In order to solve this we’ll add some extra bytes to each data elements to store.
 1. **Existence:** For optional elements
+   + Existence bytes can be dispense of if the null value and empty string are not different.
+As leng = 0 will be equal to having an existence byte.
+     > **Oracle:** Does not distinguish.
 2. **Lenght:** How many bytes being used
    + Looses the max lenght
    + Can take as big as a byte lets it